 A flooded basement can send a homeowner into a state of hopelessness and panic.
-Quick action taken to start the restoration process can reduce expensive damage and stress.
-Here’s some things to do if you find your basement flooded.
+Quick action, such as phoning either your insurance company or possibly some Water Mitigation Services might help to start the restoration process and could possibly reduce expensive damage and stress.
+Here are some other things to do if you find your basement flooded.

 - Make sure to shut off any power to the area including electricity and gas.
 Do not enter the flooded area while the power is on.
 If you’re not sure how to disconnect your power source call a qualified electrician before entering the area and starting any clean-up.